aurelianonava/HTML_CSS/README.md

 ![alt text](images/img_01.png)

-Next: (to be completed on next push)
+Next: (to be completed on next push)...

 console.log("I am " + dog); //prints I am Escooby Doo.
 Concatenation, the + symbol, is used to add strings together.